Code-Institute-Submissions/the-shamans-cat/README.md

 ### Potential Client Scenarios:

-- Recommended, potential client looking to make contact to book a shamanic energy-healing session
+- Recommended, potential client looking to make contact to book a shamanic energy healing session

-- Potential client searching for a shamanic energy-healer via the internet and wanting to check the credentials of the shamanic practitioner i.e. be inspired with confidence to use this person’s services over another practitioners.
+- Potential client searching for a shamanic energy healer via the internet and wanting to check the credentials of the shamanic practitioner i.e. be inspired with confidence to use this person’s services over another practitioners.

-- Someone searching on the internet about shamanism and related information, who lands on this site and then decides to book a shamanic energy-healing session.
+- Someone searching on the internet about shamanism and related information, who lands on this site and then decides to book a shamanic energy healing session.

 - Returning client looking for contact details or other information.

-The website is informative to any user coming to the site wanting to know more about shamanic energy-healing.
+The website is informative to any user coming to the site wanting to know more about shamanic energy healing.
 ‘Shaman’ is in the name of the website and along with other keywords in the site i.e. “shaman, shamanic, shamanic healer, energy healing, healer, Inca shamanism, Q'ero, Qero”  so search engines will pick up on these too.
 These types of visitors could also become clients.